ossuminc/riddl/riddlc/src/main/paradox/language/conventions.md

   owner is entity Reid
 }
 ```
-Here is an explanatin of each of these tokens:
+Here is an explanation of each of these tokens:
 * `cat` is the  kind of concept that the author wants to define
 * `Smudge` is the name the author wants to assign to this `cat` concept
 * `is` is a required keyword for readability